GSA/fpki-guides/_common/03_distribute_os.md

 ### Enable Full Trust for FCPCA G2
 This option works for **iOS** devices only.

-{% include alert-info.html content="These steps will enable “full trust” for certificates that chain to FCPCA G2.
-Both system administrators and non-administrators can use these steps." %}
+{% include alert-info.html content="These steps describe how to enable “full trust” for certificates that chain to FCPCA G2.
+Both system administrators and non-administrators can perform these steps." %}

-1. From the iOS device's **Home** screen, go to **Settings** -> **General** -> **About** -> **Certificate Trust Settings**.
+1. On the iOS device's **Home** screen, select **Settings** > **General** > **About** > **Certificate Trust Settings**.
-2. Beneath **Enable Full Trust for Root Certificates**, toggle _ON_ for the FCPCA G2 root CA certificate entry.
+2. Under **Enable Full Trust for Root Certificates**, toggle _ON_ for the FCPCA G2 root CA certificate entry.
 3. When the certificate appears, click **Continue**.

-4. You can now successfully navigate to any intranet website whose SSL certificate was issued by a Federal Public Key Infrastructure (FPKI) CA.
+	You can now successfully navigate to any intranet website whose SSL certificate was issued by a Federal Public Key Infrastructure (FPKI) CA.

 <img src="{{site.baseurl}}/img/ios_full_trust-g2.jpg" alt="iOS full trust" width="300">